Rajat-Bansal3/FlowBurst/README.md

 ---

 ## Abstract
-**FlowShift** eliminates the trade-off between local development comfort and cloud scalability.
+**FlowBurst** eliminates the trade-off between local development comfort and cloud scalability.

 By integrating **real-time resource monitoring, automated cloud provisioning, and seamless VS Code integration**, it allows developers to: